ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         }
         ```

-        Then we will provide a set of methods for setting, saving, and loading the authorization state and group them under another extension for the main class:
+        Then, we will provide a set of methods for setting, saving, and loading the authorization state and group them under another extension for the main class:

         ```swift
         // ViewController.swift